kleidinc/ketoiced/README.md

 # Mission : Implement a Form with Iced, Postgres and SQLX

+## Checking the type of input fields

 The text_input (iced version 0.13), as the name implies, can only handle text.
 But, for many fields we need to process numbers.
-All functionality (moving from one input field to the other, checks on input,...) we take for granted in JS web-development, has to be coded in Rust and iced.

-But the added benefits of robust code, full control, and the ability to create desktop apps, is more than worth it.

-## For input fields (WIP)

-1. Parse the String into a f32/i32 with a feedback loop.
+- Parse the String into a f32/i32 with a feedback loop.
-2. Don't allow to save the form if any of the input_fields of the form contain erroneous types.
+- Don't allow to save the form if any of the input_fields of the form contain erroneous types.
-3. When there is an erroneous type in an input_field show a hint under the text_input.
+- When there is an erroneous type in an input_field show a hint under the text_input.

+**_ The `number_input` in the iced_aw crate is 'erroneous', and also has the limitation that you need to use the mouse to change the value.
+Therefore it was 'temporarily' discarded. _**

+## Converting String to f32 to BigDecimal and back

+The text_input fields can only take String, so we need to parse them to f32.
+To write to Postgres we have to convert them to Numeric, which in Rust (for SQLX types) is BigDecimal.
+There is no direct correct conversion from f32 to BigDecimal, so we use an intermediate conversion to str and then to BigDecimal.

+Created helper functions to parse from String to f32, and from f32 to BigDecimal.

+## TODO: Connecting to Postgres

+For now I start the connection in each write/read/... function.
+Although this works it is better to create a pool once at the start and then share it amongst all the methods.
+Need to put it in the new function of Iced in a Task::batch command.

+## TODO: Navigating using tabs and keymappings for shortcuts

-4. Add tab-navigation.
+- Add tab-navigation.
 Activate the tab-key to go from one text_input to another.
 And shift-tab to go back-wards.
-5. Add C-S short-cut to save a form.
+- Add C-S short-cut to save a form.

-**_ The `number_input` in the iced_aw crate is erroneous, and also has the limitation that you need to use the mouse to change the value.
-Therefore it was discarded. _**

-## TODO